vini-cabral/clone-interior-design-sanity/README.md

 __NOTE:__ You can use the images available in the `img` folder in this repository.

 ## Conclusion
-Now you have a remote, manageable database to use for your website, click on the following link to set up the Front-end with Sanity's Api.
-Link to the setup: [__Front-end Setup__](https://github.com/vini-cabral/clone-interior-design#step-2---environment-variables)
+Now you have a remote, manageable database to use for your website.